 Proper nourishment—Breast milk contains almost all of the nourishment that babies need during their first 6 months of supplementation is needed because breast milk is low in this vitamin.
-Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula or sun.
+Supplementation with vitamin D will need to be continued until your baby is getting enough vitamin D from other sources, such as vitamin D-fortified formula or sunlight.
+Talk to your baby's doctor before exposing them to sunlight.
+Overexposure is harmful.
 Starting at age 4 months, your baby will also need an

 Immunity boost—Breast milk contains substances not found in formula that help